vplesko/OrbLang/docs/pages/hello_world.md

 ---
 # {{ page.title }}

-As tradition dictates, we will start by writing a simple HelloWorld program.
+As tradition dictates, we will start by writing a simple *HelloWorld* program.
+Orb source files have the extension **.orb**.
 Here is the **main.orb** file containing the code:

 ```
 import "std/io.orb";